Western Australia - Colonial period: 1861-1900.

 Single used at the GPO.

 Without explicit authorisation, the 6d was also used postally.
-The only known example has an Albany postmark for November 1885.
+There is a good used example with an Albany postmark of November 1885.
 6d

 Postally used 6d lilac with a GPO cancellation.